sharontherese/latin-mass-funeral/content/burial-customs/index.md

 Purgatorian Archconfraternity. http://www.archconfraternity.com/.

+Catholic Church.
+"The Golden Book of the Confraternities."
+(1854). https://archive.org/details/GoldenBookOfTheConfraternities/page/n243/mode/2up.

+Queloz, Brixious, and Michael Müller.
+Purgatorian Consoler : A Manual of Prayers Containing a Selection of Devotional Exercises, Originally Prepared for the Use of the Members of the Purgatorian Arch-Confraternity, Enlarged and Adapted to General Use.
+Baltimore, MD: J. Murphy, 1868. https://archive.org/details/purgatorianconso00queluoft.

+Müller, Michael.
+Purgatory and the Purgatorian Society.
+New York, 1891.

+Gregory, William L. S. "Remarks on Purgatorian Penny Societies."
+T. Johnstone  (1815?). https://digital.lib.uiowa.edu/islandora/object/ui%3Atestbollinger5_250.

+Muret, Pierre, approximately -approximately .
+Rites of Funeral, Ancient and Modern, in Use through the Known World.
+Edited by P. Lorrain and Marcus Minucius Felix.
+London: Printed for R. Royston, 1683.

+Lambing, Andrew Arnold.
+The Sacramentals of the Holy Catholic Church.
+New York: Benzinger Bros., 1892. https://archive.org/details/SacramentalsOfTheHolyCatholicChurch/page/n3/mode/2up.

+Devine, Arthur.
+The Sacraments Explained ... : With an Introductory Treatise on Grace.
+1899. https://archive.org/details/sacramentsexplai00deviuoft.

 # Caskets

 The Trappist Monastery of New Melleray Abbey make hand-crafted caskets and urns for adults.
 They provide caskets for children at no cost.

 Trappist Caskets: From the Monks of New Melleray Abbey. https://trappistcaskets.com/.

+# Chantries

+Ferguson, John.
+"Chantry and Chantry Priests."
+Chap.
+XI In Ecclesia Antiqua, or, the History of an Ancient Church (St. Michael's, Linlithgow), xxiii, 357 p., [14] leaves of plates.
+Edinburgh: Oliver & Boyd, 1905.

+"Photos of Chantries Held at the Getty Museum." http://www.getty.edu/art/collection/search/?view=grid&query=YToyOntzOjU6InF1ZXJ5IjtzOjc6ImNoYW50cnkiO3M6NDoic29ydCI7czo2OiItc2NvcmUiO30%3D.

 # Habsburg burials